Direct link: protectivesecurity.gov.au

 Responsible agency: Department of Home Affairs

-Last updated: November 2024
+Last updated: December 2024

-The PSPF sets out Australian Government policy across six security domains and prescribes what Australian Government entities must do to protect their people, information and resources, both domestically and internationally.
-Application of the PSPF assures government that entities are implementing sound and responsible protective security practices and identifying and mitigating security risks and vulnerabilities.
+The Protective security policy framework prescribes what Australian Government entities must do to protect their people, information and resources, both domestically and internationally.

 The PSPF is reviewed annually to ensure it reflects the current threat environment.
 Entities are consulted on proposed updates via the Government Security Committee.
 Updates culminate in an annual release.